AliceStats/Alice/README.md

  - parse_entities: Whether to parse entities, required for hero positioning and items (`true`)
  - track_entities: Whether to send specific information about which fields have been modified in an update (`false`)
  - forward_entities: Forward entities like other messages.
 Might not be required if you have a good parsing setup (`true`)
- - skip_unsubscribed_entities: Skips all non-forwarded entities, increases performance by 10-20% (`true`)
+ - skip_unsubscribed_entities: Skips all non-forwarded entities, increases performance by 20-30% (`true`)

 Longer replays often have more messages than their shorter counterparts in the same skill-bracket.
 Games with in different skill-brackets and different game modes have more / less messages depending on factors such as spectator commentary and interaction based messages.

 The performance example includes three sample configurations, the following graph shows the differences based on the amount of messages parsed.
-These replays measured are captains-mode games from the TI3 Qualifiers.
+The replays used are captains-mode games from the TI3 Qualifiers.

 ![Image](https://raw.github.com/AliceStats/Alice/master/doc/performance/graph.png)